arielchuri/autozinefier/croak_01.md

 ## Paladin

 The anointed warrior.
-Paladins may use *Mighty Deeds* and all of the powers of the cleric.
+Paladins may use all of the powers of the cleric and *Mighty Deeds* upon reaching level 2.
+God's warrior is held to higher standards then most.

+The paladin uses the same table as the Anti-Paladin (see next).

 **Hit points:** 1d10/level